matiasraisanen/food-fight/README.md

 - If no unprocessed version can be found, we will just fall back to the first item in the list.

-- Once the user has selected two fighters, they will press "begin" to start the fight.
+- Once the user has selected two fighters, they will press "FIGHT" to start the fight.

 - The frontend will then use simple maths to calculate the winner of the food fight, and display the results to the user.

 ### Stats logic